Would you like to start a laundry business and make $24K/month for providing a place for people to clean their clothes and linens?

 Buy the right laundry equipment for your store by referring to the laundry equipment and services directories available here.

 The machines range from 30 to 80 pounds.
-To learn more, check out this handy formula for calculating the capacity of a machine by clicking here.
+To learn more, check out this handy formula for calculating the capacity of a machine.

 Step 9: Revenue

 Jeff’s first-year revenue was $220,000.
 His last tax return reports $270,000, and he anticipates exceeding $300,000 by year-end.
 His return on investment (ROI) is 36 percent, which is fantastic!

 Sundays often bring in $800.
 Vending machines, a massage chair, and an automated teller machine (ATM) fetch about $1,500 a month.

 At Ferndale Laundry, most revenue comes from self-serve machines.
 Justin says:

 Sources of revenue for Ferndale Laundry, from highest to lowest, are as follows: